skylerspaeth/DotFiles/README.md

 username@[hostname] ~/path [branch] %
 ```
 Accent colors are added to the bracketed text (hostname & branch) to make the prompt more visually appealing.

 ## .vimrc
 I don't have much to say about this RC.
 It's literally just my vimrc, the way I like vim.
 One thing to note is that [Vim-Plug](https://github.com/junegunn/vim-plug) is required for vim to not error out on launch due to a plugin I'm importing.
 You can choose to omit this part from your RC, install Vim-Plug manually, or [add the installer to your vimrc](https://github.com/junegunn/vim-plug/wiki/tips#automatic-installation) to set it up automatically on any computer.

+## autoexec.cfg
+If you play CS:GO, having an autoexec is arguably just as important as a zsh or vimrc.
+This allows you to configure settings, binds, macros, etc. in one place and have it consistently replicated across different computers.
+Mine contains my crosshair, a jumpthrow bind, and a bunch of `say` binds.